pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 This post is part one in a series where I show how to map and plan your financial positions in Ledger so you're able to navigate those real world issues with confidence.
-With the series I hope to fill a skills gap that I encountered when starting with Ledger: many online examples are trivial and miss human/societal context.
+How to do that exactly isn't trivial, though.
+With this blog series I hope to fill that skills gap&#x2014;the same that I encountered when starting with Ledger.
+I found many online examples too abstract and missing human/societal context for someone unfamiliar with accounting.

 That said, I won't be explaining you the theory behind techniques like double-entry accounting and investment portfolios in this post because I am